On the Design Fundamentals of Diffusion Models: A Survey: The Reverse Process

 \subsubsection{The Reverse Variance}

-Modelling the reverse variance improves the training efficiency of diffusion models.
+Modeling the reverse variance improves the training efficiency of diffusion models.
 An appropriate variance minimizes the discrepancy between the predicted reverse transition $p_\theta(x_{t-1}|x_t)$ and the forward transition $p(x_t|x_{t-1})$, fitting the forward process better \cite{bao2022analytic}.
-This facilitates less timesteps to be used, and improves overall efficiency.
+This facilitates fewer timesteps to be used, and improves overall efficiency.

 Many efforts to model the reverse variance are attempted.
 Some empirically adopt a handcrafted value for each timestep.
 The noise schedule is a popular option for its simplicity and empirical performance \cite{song2020denoising}.
 Scaling the schedule by a factor is also researched but does not lead to a large difference \cite{ho2020denoising}.
 Both choices are considered as upper and lower bounds on reverse process entropy \cite{sohl2015deep}, and the interpolation between them is learned for flexibility \cite{nichol2021improved}.
 Others find the optimal variance can be solved analytically.
 Its formulation is explicitly derived from the predicted score \cite{bao2022analytic}, and improves the efficiency of generation \cite{bao2022estimating}.